 In addition to Lloyd's in-house internal auditors, additional resource and specialist subject-matter experts are provided as required using a flexible co-source agreement.
-These additional resources report directly to the Head of Internal Audit.
+These additional resources report directly to the Lloyd's Audit Director.
 The Audit Committee keeps under review the relationship with co-source providers and the procedures to ensure appropriate independence of the Internal Audit function is maintained.